MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-II-Agricultural-Marketing-Service-Fair-Trade-Practices-Program-Department-Agriculture/part-201-Administering-Packers-Stockyards-Act/subpart-N-Packers-Live-Poultry-Dealers/section-201.100.md

 ##### § 201.100 Records to be furnished poultry growers and sellers. #####

-Link to an amendment published at 88 FR 83291, Nov.
-28, 2023.

-(a) *Poultry growing arrangement; timing of disclosure.* As a live poultry dealer who offers a poultry growing arrangement to a poultry grower, you must provide the poultry grower with a true written copy of the offered poultry growing arrangement on the date you provide the poultry grower with poultry house specifications.
+(a) *Poultry growing arrangement; timing of disclosure.* A live poultry dealer who offers a poultry growing arrangement to a poultry grower must provide the poultry grower with a true written copy of the offered poultry growing arrangement on the date the dealer provides the poultry grower with poultry housing specifications.

-(b) *Right to discuss the terms of poultry growing arrangement offer.* As a live poultry dealer, notwithstanding any confidentiality provision in the poultry growing arrangement, you must allow poultry growers to discuss the terms of a poultry growing arrangement offer with:
+(b) *Right to discuss the terms of poultry growing arrangement offer.* A live poultry dealer, notwithstanding any confidentiality provision in the poultry growing arrangement, may not prohibit a poultry grower or prospective poultry grower from discussing the terms of a poultry growing arrangement offer or, if applicable, the accompanying Live Poultry Dealer Disclosure Document described in § 201.102 (b) through (d) of this part with any of the following:

-(1) A Federal or State agency;
+(1) A Federal or State agency.

-(2) The grower's financial advisor or lender;
+(2) The grower's financial advisor or lender.

-(3) The grower's legal advisor;
+(3) The grower's legal advisor.

-(4) An accounting services representative hired by the grower;
+(4) An accounting services representative hired by the grower.

-(5) Other growers for the same live poultry dealer; or
+(5) Other growers for the same live poultry dealer.

 (6) A member of the grower's immediate family or a business associate.
 A business associate is a person not employed by the grower, but with whom the grower has a valid business reason for consulting with when entering into or operating under a poultry growing arrangement.